bricker0/choropleth_map/README.md

 To fix this, save as a KML file instead of SHP.

+## Open your new KML file in a text editor

-Open the KML file using a text editor - I like to use Sublime Text Editor, you can use whatever you have on your comptuer.
-Open the file - In the Shema name - find the attribute name and change the type from "string" to "real".
+Open the KML file using a text editor - I like to use Sublime Text Editor, you can use whatever you have on your computer- Notepad for example.
+Open the file - find the attribute name and change the type from "string" to "real".
 Once you have made this change, save and close the file.
 ![Image of New QGIS document](https://github.com/bricker0/choropleth_map/blob/master/images/Picture5.png)

 Now open the new updated KLM file in QGIS and export as shapefile and keep going.